R12A7S6/PCShowRoom/README.md

 ---

-Build no. 2, built for myself with a case specifically picked to accommodate changes (2012 - Present):
+Build no. 2 (and no. 1 to an extent), built for myself with an emphasis on being adaptable to changes (2012 - Present):
-(most components only recently replaced their older counterpart, a rough history is outlined in a diagram further down)

 <img src="assets/Leisure%201%20-%20Front.png" width="800"/>

 Specs:
 - ASRock x570 Steel Legend WiFi AX (2022)